fxwiegand/predictosaurus/README.md

 - `--calls <path>`: Path to the VCF calls file.
 - `--observations <sample=observations.vcf>`: One or more observation files; ensure sample names match those in the calls file.
 - `--min-prob-present <float>`: Minimum probability for a variant to be considered for the graph generation.
 Defaults to 0.8.
+- `--min-vaf <float>`: Minimum VAF for a variant to be considered in the graph.
+Needs to be higher for at least one of all given samples.
+Defaults to 0.05.
 - `--output <path>`: Path to store the generated variant graphs.

 **Example:**